 According to a Rodziewics, Houseman, and Hipskind article on Medical Error Reduction and Prevention, healthcare agencies reported 4,000 surgical errors to happen each year in the United States.

 Proving there was medical negligence that took place during surgery is crucial, yet challenging.
 A surgical error could be considered medical malpractice when unexpected or unusual symptoms arise after surgery.
 Many of the consent form a patient will sign before surgery acknowledges potential risks.
 Still, if the complications you are dealing with go beyond those listed, then you may be eligible for compensation.

 Evidence is necessary for proving you have suffered from surgical negligence.
 A Philadelphia surgical error lawyer has connections to experienced medical professionals who can prove that the same mistake would not have occurred under similar circumstances.
 The medical professionals will testify in court proving proof of fault.

 Our attorneys will also request your medical records from the hospital for evidence.

 We do not want a surgical error to stop you from living the life you deserve.
-At the Weitz Firm, our Philadelphia surgical error attorneys can recover the compensation you deserve.
+At The Weitz Firm, LLC, our Philadelphia surgical error attorneys can recover the compensation you deserve.
 The compensation can cover the following expenses: